ChristianSi/lytspel/devnotes.md

 You also need to create a directory where the app can temporarily store uploaded files if it doesn't exist already.
 By default, "$HOME/webdata/uploads" is used for this purpose (where $HOME is your home directory).
-If you want to use another directory, you can add an entry `UPLOAD_FOLDER = '...'` to your "web.cfg".
+If you want to use another directory, you can create a file called "web.cfg" in the "lytspel" directory with the following content:

+    UPLOAD_FOLDER = '...'

+Replace `...` by the desired directory name.
+Note that the quotes around the filename are required.

 Note that the temporary files created in this directory are **not** deleted by the web app.
 You might delete them manually after stopping the app, or